 Using your travel credit card to pay for a flight, hotel or rental car is a smart way to buy yourself a little extra protection — without paying a dime.
 While this type of insurance is in no way comprehensive, it can help mitigate the effects of something bad happening either before you leave for the trip or while you are traveling.
-Check out the terms and conditions of your travel credit card to learn more about the type of coverage that you have for these situations.
+Check out the terms and conditions of your travel credit card to learn more about the type of coverage you have for these situations.

 Unique Benefits Offered on Travel Credit Cards

 Using a travel credit card to accumulate points or miles is a no-brainer for many people.
-If you are already spending the money to buy something, it just makes sense that you earn something while you’re doing it.
-In the case of travel credit cards, getting rewards for your regular purchases may mean that you can take vacations that you otherwise could not afford.
-But what many people may not know is that beyond the miles and points, travel credit cards offer some perks that can help make your life — and your vacation — even better.
+If you are already spending the money to buy something, it just makes sense that you earn something back while you’re doing it.
+In the case of travel credit cards, getting rewards for your regular purchases may mean that you can take vacations you otherwise could not afford.
+What many people may not know is that beyond the miles and points, travel credit cards offer some perks that can help make your life — and your vacation — even better.
 Read on to learn more about the unique benefits offered by travel credit cards.

-If you like to travel, chances are good that you don’t necessarily want to go alone.
+If you like to travel, chances are good you don’t necessarily want to go alone.
 That’s why travel credit cards with companion fare benefits are so popular.
-Depending on the card that you pick, you could get a free or heavily discounted plane ticket for a friend or loved one.
+Depending on the card, you could get a free or heavily discounted plane ticket for a friend or loved one.
 These rewards are offered by credit cards that are affiliated with a specific airline, and each travel credit card has a different way to get the companion fare.
-The Southwest Rapid Rewards Premier Credit Card gives unlimited free companion flights once card members reach 110,00 points.
+The Southwest Rapid Rewards Premier Credit Card gives unlimited free companion flights once cardmembers reach 110,00 points.
 This can be used for both paid and award fares.
 Other credit cards, such as the Alaska Airlines Visa Signature Card, give cardholders annual companion coach fares for $121, to be used for any paid flight.
 Be sure to shop around to find a travel credit card that offers the best companion fares for the airline that you use the most!

 Many consumers do not realize that if they use their travel rewards credit card to book a flight or a hotel, the credit card company provides some insurance for their trip.
 This can include anything from trip cancellation insurance to rental car collision insurance to protection for your property being stolen from your hotel room.
-As with all credit card benefits, be sure to read the terms and conditions of your card to learn more about this coverage available.
+As with all credit card benefits, be sure to read the terms and conditions of your card to learn more about the coverage available.
 There are typically strict limitations and exclusions on this insurance, and you generally will have to file a claim in order to take advantage of it.